batnoter/batnoter/backend/README.md

 There are several ways to start backend service.
 Refer any one of the following method
 ### Run application locally with make & go
 #### Setup & start database
-Make sure docker is installed on the system since below make commands use docker to start the database container
+Make sure docker is installed on the system.
+Below commands use docker to start the database container
 ```shell
 make network
 make postgres